Henry III the White: Alliance with Bohemia and war against the Greater Poland dukes

 Between the 1250s and 1260s Henry III became the most powerful Piast Duke of Lower Silesia.
 Consequently, it was not surprising that he was active in international politics.
 Henry III made alliances with his relatives, the Dukes of Opole and Głogów, and with the Kings of Bohemia, Wenceslaus I and Ottokar II (in the years 1251, 1252, 1259, 1261 Henry III was in the royal court in Prague).
 The cooperation with the Přemyslids, however, was not having the expected results.
-After Bohemia decided to interfere in the Babenberg succession of Austria with the support of the English, Henry III decided to reaffirm his alliance with them and repudiated his treaty with the rulers of Greater Poland, Przemysł I and Bolesław the Pious and the Árpád dynasty.
+After Bohemia decided to interfere in the War of the Babenberg Succession over Austria with the support of the English, Henry III decided to reaffirm his alliance with them and repudiated his treaty with the rulers of Greater Poland, Przemysł I and Bolesław the Pious and the Árpád dynasty.
 They decided to punish Henry III, and during 1253–1254 the Duchy of Wrocław was besieged and plundered.
 Attempts to force concessions, either by blackmail (as was the case in 1256, when the sons of Henry II the Pious took the intervention of the papal Curia, but to regain some lost by Bolesław the Pious) or bribery (the exchange of Dańkow in 1262, promised by Henry III to Bolesław the Pious and Bolesław V the Chaste if they switched to the Bohemian side) did not yield a positive result.